 Great explanation, right?

-To help find my balance, I like to be prepared with a simple response for moments like these.
+To help keep my balance in moments like these, I like to be prepared with a simple response.

 Feel free to use this one for yourself:

 If the person I’m talking to wants to hear more, I add this:

 A natural part of sexuality is feeling good.
 Teaching about pleasure is honest, encourages healthy sexuality, and keeps kids safe.

 Learning to seek out the positive and avoid the negative is the best way to teach sex ed.